aceiny/Trello-clone/README.md

 `MONGO_URI`

+## Project Features
 <details>
 <summary>Click to expand project features</summary>
-Project Features
-User Authentication: Allow users to sign up, log in, and log out.
+- **User Authentication**: Allow users to sign up, log in, and log out.
 Use authentication to secure user-specific data and actions.
-Boards:

-Create boards.
-View all boards a user has access to.
-Update board details (name, description, etc.).
-Delete boards (with appropriate permissions).
-Lists:

-Create lists within a board.
-Reorder lists within a board.
-Update list details (name, color, etc.).
-Delete lists (with appropriate permissions).
-Cards:

-Create cards within a list.
-Drag and drop cards between lists.
-Update card details (name, description, due date, etc.).
-Assign users to cards.
-Add labels to cards.
-Add attachments to cards.
-Add comments to cards.
-Delete cards (with appropriate permissions).
-Real-time Updates: Use WebSockets or a similar technology to provide real-time updates when changes are made to boards, lists, or cards.

-Collaboration:

-Allow multiple users to collaborate on the same board.
-Implement permissions to control who can view, edit, and delete boards, lists, and cards.
-Search: Implement a search functionality to quickly find boards, lists, or cards based on keywords.

-Notifications:

-Notify users of important events (e.g., when they are added to a board, when a card is assigned to them, etc.).
-Allow users to manage their notification settings.
-Archiving: Allow users to archive boards, lists, or cards to keep their workspace organized.

-Activity Log: Keep a log of all actions performed on boards, lists, and cards, allowing users to track changes and revert if needed.

-Mobile Responsiveness: Ensure the application is responsive and usable on mobile devices.

-Data Backup: Implement regular backups to prevent data loss.

-Performance Optimization: Optimize the application for performance, especially for operations involving large numbers of boards, lists, or cards.
+**Boards:**
+- Create boards.
+- View all boards a user has access to.
+- Update board details (name, description, etc.).
+- Delete boards (with appropriate permissions).

+**Lists:**
+- Create lists within a board.
+- Reorder lists within a board.
+- Update list details (name, color, etc.).
+- Delete lists (with appropriate permissions).

+**Cards:**
+- Create cards within a list.
+- Drag and drop cards between lists.
+- Update card details (name, description, due date, etc.).
+- Assign users to cards.
+- Add labels to cards.
+- Add attachments to cards.
+- Add comments to cards.
+- Delete cards (with appropriate permissions).

+**Real-time Updates**: Use WebSockets or a similar technology to provide real-time updates when changes are made to boards, lists, or cards.

+**Collaboration:**
+- Allow multiple users to collaborate on the same board.
+- Implement permissions to control who can view, edit, and delete boards, lists, and cards.

+**Search**: Implement a search functionality to quickly find boards, lists, or cards based on keywords.

+**Notifications:**
+- Notify users of important events (e.g., when they are added to a board, when a card is assigned to them, etc.).
+- Allow users to manage their notification settings.

+**Archiving**: Allow users to archive boards, lists, or cards to keep their workspace organized.

+**Activity Log**: Keep a log of all actions performed on boards, lists, and cards, allowing users to track changes and revert if needed.

+**Mobile Responsiveness**: Ensure the application is responsive and usable on mobile devices.

+**Data Backup**: Implement regular backups to prevent data loss.

+**Performance Optimization**: Optimize the application for performance, especially for operations involving large numbers of boards, lists, or cards.
 </details>